 - Get Involved

-The Ferry County Rail Trail runs between the communities of Republic and Danville near the Canadian border in northeast Washington.
+The Ferry County Rail Trail runs between the communities of Republic and Danville at the Canadian border in northeast Washington.
 It follows the former corridor of the Great Northern Railway.

 The full 25-mile rail-trail is open for non-motorized multiple use, including mountain biking, walking, and horseback riding.
 In winter, the trail is groomed for cross-country skiing and snowshoeing.
 The experience includes scenic views along Curlew Lake and the Kettle River, two former railroad bridges, and a short tunnel cut into the rocky hillside.

-Two sections of the trail have an improved surface: a 5.5-mile section along Curlew Lake and a 3.1-mile section between the town of Curlew and the tunnel.
+Two sections of the trail have an improved surface: a 5.5-mile section along Curlew Lake in Republic and a 3.1-mile section running along the Kettle River between the town of Curlew and the tunnel (on the way north to Danville).
 These sections have a finely crushed stone surface that is smooth and hard-packed, offering an experience similar to pavement and suitable for use with road bikes, inline skates, and wheelchairs.